pvalls/ray-tracer/README.md

 - Different *phong materials* with solid, mirror-like, transmissive and many other behaviours.

-- Light sources which have an area (as opposed to thepoint light sources)
+- *Light sources* which have an area (as opposed to the point light sources)

-- New geometric figures such as spheres, infinite planes cilinders and Disks using rayobject intersection mathematics.
+- New *geometric figures* such as spheres, infinite planes, cilinders and Disks using rayobject intersection mathematics.

 ## Environment Setup